janreges/siteone-crawler/README.md

 * `--output=<value>`               Output type.
 Supported values: `text`, `json`.
 Default is `text`.
 * `--headers-to-table=<values>`    Comma delimited list of HTTP response headers added to output table.
 A special case is the possibility to use `Title`, `Keywords` and `Description`.
+Also, you can set `DOM` to display number of DOM elements in HTML.
 You can set the expected length of the column in parentheses for better look - for example `X-Cache(10)`
 * `--url-column-size=<num>`        Basic URL column width.
 Default is `80`.
 * `--do-not-truncate-url`          In the text output, long URLs are truncated by default to `--url-column-size` so the table does not wrap due to long URLs.
 With this option, you can turn off the truncation.